B2ORG/T6-B2OP-PATCH/README.md

 steam_backspeed 1
 ```

+8) Network Frame Fix file is missing from this repository

+- As it's not something i naturally expect players to use (B2OP includes that fix), i moved this file from this repository to [this gist](https://gist.github.com/Zi0MIX/2b9fb6c049111c72d3f9945a45b4c2b1), so you can still use it if you for example develop your own BO2 script

 # Steps for basic troubleshooting

 - Make sure you're using correct and up to date version downloaded from releases section on this page.
 Versions